What are you looking for?

 • The Manor: A private villa ideal for families or small groups seeking exclusivity with thoughtful service.

-• Plains Camp: A low-impact, off-grid safari camp built for those drawn to unfiltered wilderness and night skies.
+• Plains Camp: A low-impact, off-grid safari camp built for those drawn to unfiltered wilderness and spectacular night skies.

 How to Get to Samara Karoo Private Wildlife Reserve